hotio/website/docs/containers/autoscan.md

     -v /<host_folder_config>:/config \
     hotio/autoscan
 ```

-The [highlighted](https://hotio.dev/containers/autoscan) variables are all optional, the values you see are the defaults.

 If `PLEX_LOGIN` + `PLEX_PASSWORD` are not empty and the file `/config/app/plex.token` does not exist, an attempt is made to get a Plex token for Autoscan.